 An Art Deco icon, the Venice Simplon-Orient-Express is resplendent in polished woods, sparkling crystal and plush fabric.
-And, it’s a sense of style that extends to right into the private cabins and new Grand Suites.
-Dating back to the early 20th century, each of the former has been restored to its Roaring-Twenties glory.
+And, it’s a sense of style that extends to right from the Historic Cabins to the Suites and right up to the six opulent Grand Suites.
+Dating back to the early 20th century, each has been restored to its Roaring-Twenties glory.
 Oversized windows take in views of rural Europe, oak panels hide washbasins and embossed detailing plays out over polished walls.
 Even the lavatories are tiled in mosaics.
 And, come the evening, your private attendant will transform your seats into two sleeping berths, complete with crisp damask sheets and fine blankets.
-Meanwhile, the all-new Grand Suites – named Venice, Paris and Istanbul – bring a new level of luxury.
-Double beds and en suite bathrooms, complete with showers, Murano glass sinks and underfloor heating, are both a first for the train.
-And, there's complimentary caviar on arrival and free-flowing champagne throughout to make the whole experience even more special still.
+Meanwhile, the Suites and Grand Suites – the latter named after cities on the train's routes – bring a new level of luxury.
+In the Suites – new for 2023 – double or twin beds convert to a lounge by day, while en-suite marble bathrooms feature the likes showers and Murano glass sinks.
+For those wanting even more space, the Grand Suites are even more impressive, with a separate lounge area and bedroom, an ensuite bathroom, complimentary caviar on arrival and free-flowing champagne throughout the journey, making the whole experience even more special still.

 No matter whether you choose a cabin or suite, however, you'll be treated to some seriously delicious dining in the train's elegant restaurant car.
 Here, you can expect only the finest in multi-course delicacies, with ingredients sourced from stops along the route, whether it’s tomatoes from Provence or saltmarsh lamb from Mont St. Michel.
 You’ll also have a choice of three venues, resplendent in black lacquer, beautiful marquetry and Lalique glass panels.
 And, in the morning, you’ll be served a Continental breakfast in the privacy of your cabin, while the complimentary afternoon tea is equally welcome.